FHantke/brave-browser-wiki/Brave-Wallet-Seed-Wiki.md

 4. Derived encryption key using PBKDF2 + HMAC-SHA256 with password from step3, salt from step 2  and 10000 iterations
 5. Then we decrypt the encrypted data using key from step 3 with mod AES-GCM along with iv from step 2
 6. When we get the decrypted mnemonic, we will do auto import for user

+### Import Filecoin from Hardware Wallets
+1. Filecoin adopt the [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) (HD-Wallet) specification and maintains its own implementation of a Keyring Controller.
+It uses the [bitcoin-core](https://github.com/bitcoin/bitcoin) implementations of `secp256k1`, and [bls-signatures](https://github.com/filecoin-project/bls-signatures) for `BLS12-381`.